Prosecutor to review killing of endangered wolf in Oregon

-PORTLAND, Ore.
-(Reuters) - Prosecutors in Oregon are weighing whether to criminally charge a hunter who killed an endangered gray wolf while attempting to kill coyotes, authorities said on Tuesday.
+PORTLAND, Ore., Oct 20 (Reuters) - Prosecutors in Oregon are weighing whether to criminally charge a hunter who killed an endangered gray wolf while attempting to kill coyotes, authorities said on Tuesday.

 The hunter, whom officials have declined to name, reported to Oregon wildlife authorities on Oct.
 6 that he had shot the gray wolf while hunting coyotes in Prairie City, Oregon, a small town about 284 miles (457 km) southeast of Portland.